-Exhibit No. Description

-- 5.1 Opinion of Lippes Mathias Wexler Friedman LLP - Second Amendment and Restatement of the Gibraltar Industries, Inc. 2005 Equity Incentive Plan (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed January 6, 2009), as amended by the Third Amendment and Restatement of the Gibraltar Industries, Inc. Equity Incentive Plan, dated May 18, 2009 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed May 21, 2009) - 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm - 23.2 Consent of Lippes Mathias Wexler Friedman LLP (included in Exhibit 5.1)
+Exhibit No. Description 5.1 Opinion of Lippes Mathias Wexler Friedman LLP 10.1 Amended and Restated Gibraltar Industries, Inc. 2005 Equity Incentive Plan (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed December 21, 2006), as amended by Equity Incentive Plan, dated May 18, 2009 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed May 21, 2009) 23.1 Consent of Independent Registered Public Accounting Firm 23.2 Consent of Lippes Mathias Wexler Friedman LLP (included in Exhibit 5.1)